d2m-r/schelling-games/README.md

 ## Conflicting Changes

-This change was made on GitHub.
+These changes were made in RStudio and on GitHub.